Isaiahfeldt/bellcloud-cogs/emote/tests/hostess_state.md

 future glory of the Hestia Familia.

 Isaiah walked with a determined stride, listening to Hestia's optimistic plans, feeling a mix of responsibility, amusement, and focused resolve.
-The odd pairing – the tall, blue-haired, determined adventurer and the tiny, bouncing goddess – drew some curious glances from passersby, which Isaiah, focused on Hestia and the goal ahead, likely remained oblivious to (Protagonist Magnetism/Obliviousness Rule).
+The odd pairing – the tall, pale teal-haired, determined adventurer and the tiny, bouncing goddess – drew some curious glances from passersby, which Isaiah, focused on Hestia and the goal ahead, likely remained oblivious to (Protagonist Magnetism/Obliviousness Rule).